What is a Physician Assistant?

 Nope!
 No MCAT necessary!
-However, most schools require you take the GRE-Graduate Readiness Exam.
+However, most schools require you take the GRE -Graduate Readiness Exam.
 This exam is made up of a Quantitive, Verbal and Writing Sections.
-Rough goals to shoot for would be at least a combined score of 300 and a 3 or above on the writing.
+Rough goals to shoot for would be at least a combined score of 300 or above the 50th percentile and a 3 or above on the writing.

 Do I need to have a specific major?